ChHarding/TouchTerrain_jupyter_docker/ReadMe.md

 - You will see a URL starting with 127.0.0.1, something like `http://127.0.0.1:8888/?token=ea78c44799a531743`
 - Copy/paste that URL into your browser.
 If needed, use the token (the stuff after token=) to log in.

+- There are two notebooks:
+  - `TouchTerrain_standalone_jupyter_notebook.ipynb`: This is the standard notebook and requires jupyter and Python knowledge
+  - `TouchTerrain_jupyter_for_starters.ipynb`: __This notebook is recommended for beginners__.
+It is somewhat simplified and explains a lot of details that will hopefully be useful for those with little to no jupyter experience.
-- Note: you might want to make a copy of TouchTerrain_standalone_jupyter_notebook.ipynb and work on the copy instead.
+- Note: Before you start you might want to make a copy of the original notebook and work on the copy instead.

 - Click on the notebook (.ipynb file) to run it.
 - Read the instructions (ignore anything with install as you have everything already installed)